- Simulation of the devices’ telemetry data

 To visualize hourly water consumption, you can use any card widget and customize it.
 In this example, we will use the “Power consumption card” widget from the “Industrial widgets” widgets bundle and configure it according to our needs.

-• Use the dashboard's time window.
-Select the "Current hour" option as the time interval.
-Click "Update".
-Then, disable the time window display on the widget;
+- Use the widget's time window.
+Turn off the "Display time window" option.
+Then, select the "Current hour" option as the time interval.
+Click "Update";

 Water consumption chart